GregTechCEu/gtceu-modern-docs/docs/Development/External-Resources.md

 ---
-icon: "material/link-variant"
+icon: "material/link-box-variant"
 title: "External Resources"
 ---

-# External Resources
+# :material-link-box-variant: External Resources

 This page contains links to external documentation that may be useful for several topics regarding development, as well as other resources you might find helpful.